Nebucom/Nebucom.github.io/source/_posts/events/2014-02-11-my-software-as-a-service-bootcamp.markdown

 <a href="/bootcamp-contact" class="btn btn-success btn-large center">Contact us today!</a>

 ## What about your software offering?
-Off course, for them, it was easy, they were SaaS from day one.
+Of course, for them, it was easy, they were SaaS from day one.
 For most software companies in Belgium, the situation is more complicated: Your current offering is **complex** and requires **tweaking and tuning** for each customer, you face **long sales cycles**, your **software architecture and technology** was never intended to be used across the Internet by multiple customers at once.
 All this is preventing you from growing your business through a SaaS model.
-And while we are at it, all this Cloud/IaaS/PaaS/SaaS stuff is **pretty overwhelming**	, isn't it.
+And while we are at it, all this Cloud/IaaS/PaaS/SaaS stuff is **pretty overwhelming**, isn't it.

 ## "My Software as a SaaS?" bootcamp
 Enter the **"My Software as a SaaS?" bootcamps**: In 3 afternoon sessions, we will bring you up to speed with the whole idea of a SaaS business and identify with you the roadblocks you might encounter on your way to a scalable SaaS offering.
 We'll also bring you in contact with experienced entrepreneurs that went through this journey before you.
 After those 3 afternoons, you'll understand how you might benefit from going SaaS.